 - China is the largest country in the world by population

-- There is a close proximity to Asia Pacific region and economies for export means
+- China is in close proximity to the Asian-Pacific region and economies for export means

 - China is forecast to become the world’s largest luxury goods market by 2020

 - China has a strong government investment programme

 - China has the largest Information and Communications Technology (ICT) market in the world

 - There are over 160 cities in China with a population of 1 million+ inhabitants, with new cities emerging